Serves: 4 | Time: 40 min plus 24–48 hours desalting

 - 4 garlic cloves, finely minced

-- 1/2 tsp Cayenne pepper to taste
+- ½ tsp cayenne pepper, to taste

-- 1 medium red bell pepper, cut into 1 inch (2.5 cm) dices
+- 1 medium red bell pepper, cut into 1-inch (2.5 cm) dice

-- 1 medium green bell pepper, cut into 1 inch (2.5 cm) dices
+- 1 medium green bell pepper, cut into 1-inch (2.5 cm) dice

-- 2 large tomatoes, roughly cut up
+- 2 large tomatoes, roughly chopped

 - 6 basil leaves, left whole

-- 1 cup (240 ml) cod cooking water
+- 2 cups (480 ml) cod cooking water

 - 1 cup (240 ml) coconut milk

-- 1/2 cup (13 g) finely sliced scallions
+- ½ cup (30 g) finely sliced scallions

-- salt and freshly ground pepper, if needed
+- Salt and freshly ground pepper, to taste

 Notes: